Book of Habakkuk: Historical context

-It is unknown when Habakkuk lived and preached, but the reference to the rise and advance of the Chaldeans in 1:6–11 places him in the middle to last quarter of the 7th century BC.
+It is unknown when Habakkuk lived and preached, but the reference to the rise and advance of the Neo-Babylonian Empire in 1:6–11 places him in the middle to last quarter of the 7th century BC.
 One possible period might be during the reign of Jehoiakim, from 609 to 598 BC.
-The reasoning for this date is that it is during his reign that the Neo-Babylonian Empire of the Chaldeans was growing in power.
+The Neo-Babylonian Empire was growing in power in this period.
 The Babylonians marched against Jerusalem in 598 BC.
-Jehoiakim died while the Babylonians were marching towards Jerusalem and Jehoiakim's eighteen-year-old son Jehoiachin assumed the throne.
-Upon the Babylonians' arrival, Jehoiachin and his advisors surrendered Jerusalem after a short time.
-With the transition of rulers and the young age and inexperience of Jehoiachin, they were not able to stand against Chaldean forces.
+Jehoiakim died while the Babylonians marched towards Jerusalem, and Jehoiakim's eighteen-year-old son Jeconiah assumed the throne.
+Upon the Babylonians' arrival, Jehoiachin and his advisors quickly surrendered Jerusalem and Zedekiah was appointed as a puppet king.
+With the transition of rulers and the young age and inexperience of Jehoiachin, they could not stand against the Babylonian forces.
 There is a sense of an intimate knowledge of the Babylonian brutality in 1:12–17.

 Overview

-The book of Habakkuk is a book of the Tanakh (the Old Testament) and stands eighth in a section known as the 12 Minor Prophets in the Masoretic and Greek texts.
-In the Masoretic listing, it follows Nahum and precedes Zephaniah, who are considered to be his contemporaries.
+The book of Habakkuk is a book of the Hebrew Bible and stands eighth in a section known as the Twelve Minor Prophets in the Masoretic Text and the Septuagint.
+In the Masoretic Text, it follows Nahum and precedes Zephaniah, who are considered to be his contemporaries.

-The book consists of three chapters and the book is neatly divided into three different genres:
+The book consists of three chapters and it is neatly divided into three different genres: